 Make the Most of Your Appointment

-Below are a few strategies to help ensure that you are communicating all the important things about your health to your doctor.
-Learn these tips and use them at your next doctor’s appointment.
+Below are a few strategies to help ensure that you are communicating all the important things about your health to your healthcare team, including doctors and nurses.
+Learn these tips and use them at your next appointment.

 Strategies to Help You Make the Most of Your Doctor’s Appointments

 Keep track of how you’re feeling.
-Doing so can give your doctor a clear and accurate picture of what’s going on with your health.
+Doing so can give your healthcare team a clear and accurate picture of what’s going on with your health.

 Download the Patient Diary and use it to track how you are doing.
 Do this when you have a moment to talk to a loved one.

 Get an appointment buddy lined up.

 Take a trusted friend or family member with you to appointments.
 They can act as both a supporter and a note-taker.

 Ask a trusted friend or family member to be your buddy well in advance of your next medical appointment, so that they can take time off if needed.
 Do this a few weeks before your medical appointment.

 Make sure you have all of your medical records with you.
 If you’ve visited another healthcare team or specialist since your last visit to this doctor, make sure you bring copies of any documents or notes with you.
 This goes for any visits to emergency or urgent care clinics, too.